-I tried teaching Little Man sign language starting at about nine months, but by the time he started signing back to me at eighteen months I was worried that encouraging signing would hinder his speech development.
+I started teaching my son sign language starting at about nine months, but by the time he started signing back to me at eighteen months I was worried that encouraging signing would hinder his speech development.

-One of my favorite resources for signing is the Signing Time video series (affiliate link).
+One of my favorite resources for signing is the Signing Time video series.
 There are a bunch of different videos that teach various signs through fun music and stories.
-Even now, Little Man likes to check them out from the library to watch and teach Little Brother the signs.
+I’ve now taught all three of my kids sign language as babies and toddlers, and it was so helpful!

 Tip #5: Play simple games that require repeating a few simple words over and over

-Our speech therapist would give me “homework” to do with Little Man.
+Our speech therapist would give me “homework” to do with my son.
 We’d pick a couple of words to focus on, and then I’d make it a point to create opportunities to use those words during the week.
 Pairs of opposites work really well for this.

 For example: If you want to focus on “stop” and “go” for the week, take some time each day to play games with your child that highlight those words.
 We would play Red Light, Green Light, but simplify it to “stop” and “go”.
 Another day, we would drive cars around on the floor and we would have the cars “stop” and “go” on demand.
 It doesn’t really matter what you do, just choose a couple of simple words to say over and over again while you play.